Shouldn’t you just be bothered about getting you and your immediate family’s life and health insured?

 *This will reduce the risk of future financial liability for others (like you) to some extent.

 It’s very easy to say that it is your relative’s problem and not yours.

 But when bad times come, we all get sucked into these situations.
 And you don’t want to screw up your finances just because someone else was not responsible enough for theirs.

 I agree with you if you think that this is a very far-fetched thought.

 But the risk is real.

 You should carefully assess how people close to you are covering the health+life risk for themselves.
-You will know exactly where the risk is, whom you will not be able to say No, and whom you should be convincing.
+You will know exactly where the risk is, whom you will not be able to say No to, and whom you should be convincing.

 So think about it.

-PS – Replace ‘close-relatives’ with ‘close friends’ and the discussion is still valid.
+PS – Replace the words ‘close relatives’ with ‘close friends’ and the discussion is still valid.
 You cannot say no to many of your friends too.